LCPQ/gdr_nbody_2021/content/_index.md

 # NEWS

-- <b>Sep 2021:</b> The GDR NBODY GENERAL MEETING 2022 is up and running!
+- <b>Sep 2021:</b> The GDR NBODY GENERAL MEETING 2022 website is up and running!